symfony/symfony-docs/quick_tour/the_architecture.rst

 Understanding the Cache and Logs
 --------------------------------

-Symfony applications can contain tons of configuration files defined in several formats (YAML, XML, PHP, etc.) Instead of parsing and combining all those files for each request, Symfony uses its own cache system.
+Symfony applications can contain several configuration files defined in several formats (YAML, XML, PHP, etc.) Instead of parsing and combining all those files for each request, Symfony uses its own cache system.
 In fact, the application configuration is only parsed for the very first request and then compiled down